shapiromatron/genomics/docs/dev.md

 - PostgreSQL 9.4+
 - Python virtualenv and virtualenvwrapper

 Create a new python virtual environment, we'll use the virtual environment name `genomics` throughout the documentation.
+If you you have [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper/) installed, you can create a new environment using the command below (note that this requires you to specify the path for python 3, which is not the default python with many installations):

+    mkvirtualenv genomics --python=/usr/local/bin/python3

-Next, change paths to the root level of this project.
+Next, change paths to the root-path of this project.
 Then, we'll install all python requirements by running the command:

     pip install -r requirements/dev.txt

-Next, change directories into the `/project` path.
+Next, change directories into the `/project` path (relative to the root).
 Copy default django local-development settings:

     cp django_project/settings/local.example.py django_project/settings/local.py